The Nitty GrittyWalt Disney World (FL)

 Rider Switch at Disney World: Guide and FAQ

 Are you visiting Disney World with kids who are too small for the coasters?
 Then you probably want to know about Disney’s Rider Switch program.
-We’ll cover the details of how the Rider Switch system works at Disney World, along with some frequently asked questions.
+We’ll cover the details of how Rider Switch works at Disney World, along with some frequently asked questions.
+(Wondering if this is the same thing as Rider Swap, Baby Swap, Child Swap, or Parent Swap that you’ve used in other parks?
+The details may be a little different, but pretty much, yes.)

 Here’s the 10-second overview: with Rider Switch at Disney World, both parents can ride an attraction that their kid(s) may not be able to go on.
-The first parent waits in line and rides, and then the second parent “swaps” and rides without waiting in the regular queue.
-I’d have lots of questions after that overly simplistic explanation, so let’s dive right in.
+(Or doesn’t want to ride.)
+The first parent waits in line and rides, and then the second parent “swaps” and rides with only a short wait.
+Although it’s most commonly used for kids who are too short for a height requirement, Rider Switch is also used as a disability accommodation for non-riding guests of all ages.
+I’d have lots of questions after that very basic explanation, so let’s dive right in.

 Rider Switch Basics